pcrain/gungeon-modding-tools/README.md

     - can use eventname+"_pause" to pause the currently playing audio globally (only tested with music, not normal sounds)
     - can use eventname+"_resume" to resume the currently playing audio globally (only tested with music, not normal sounds)
   - run the script with the `-h` flag for more info

+Automatic Usage:
+  - change the `ALLOW_AUTORUN` variable near the top of the script from `False` to `True` and copy the script to the folder containing your .wav files to enable autorun mode
+  - in autorun mode, whenever the script is run without arguments, the following will happen automatically:
+    - the script will scan its current directory for any `.csv` files, and load audio metadata from the first `.csv` file it finds
+    - if no `.csv` file is found, the script will create a default `Sounds.csv` file in its directory
+    - the script will scan its current directory for wave files and assemble them all in a soundbank with the same base name as the metadata `.csv` (e.g., `Sounds.bnk`)
+    - consequently, renaming the audio `.csv` file will change the filename of the automatically-generated sound bank

 Known Bugs:
   - 8-bit PCM files seem to crash, so convert to 16-bit LE PCM wav before using